bigfix/developer.bigfix.com/site/reference/types/bes-action-set.md

 # &lt;bes action set&gt; as xml : utf8 string

 Casts a BES Action set as an XML document, for submission to to the ImportXML API in the Console.
-It can only be used in the Console using the EvaluateRelevance API, not the &amp;lt;?relevance ?&amp;gt; interface.
+It can only be used in the Console using the EvaluateRelevance API, not the &lt;?relevance ?&lt; interface.

 # &lt;bes action set&gt; * &lt;bes action set&gt; : bes action set